-Pin this for later Save
+Pin this dinosaur amigurumi pattern for later Save

 The free crochet dinosaur pattern for the Backpack Bronto is made using worsted weight yarn.
 I used Brava Worsted Weight yarn from WeCrochet and this project takes such a small amount of yarn that you can use a single Brava Mini to make one.